jtapia/pay/docs/1_installation.md

 # To use Braintree + PayPal, also include:
 gem "braintree", "~> 4.7"

+# To use Mercadopago, also include:
+gem "mercadopago-sdk", "~> 2.2"

 # To use Paddle Billing or Paddle Classic, also include:
 gem "paddle", "~> 2.1"